infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 #### ThemeContext

-Create `src/utils/useAppTheme.ts` and start with the context:
+1. Create `src/utils/useAppTheme.ts` and start with the context provider.
+It will just be a type to keep the `themeScheme` (type of `ThemeContexts`) and the setter function to change this value.

 ```tsx
 import {